Level-raising of even representations of tetrahedral type and equidistribution of lines in the projective plane: Abstract

 \section{Abstract}

-The distribution of auxiliary primes raising the level of even representations of tetrahedral type is studied.
-Under an equidistribution assumption, the density of primes raising the level of an even, $p$-adic representation is shown to be
+The distribution of primes raising the level of even Galois representations of tetrahedral type is studied.
+Data are presented on primes $v\leq 10^8$ raising the level of $3$-adic even representations of various conductors.
+Based on the data, a conjecture is formulated concerning the distribution of certain lines in the plane.
+By an application of Wiles' formula, the conjecture is shown to imply that the density of primes raising the level of a $p$-adic even representation is in agreement with the density of $2/3$ for $p=3$ observed in the data.

-Data on auxiliary primes $v\leq 10^8$ raising the level of even $3$-adic representations of various conductors are presented.
-The data support equidistribution for $p=3$.
-In the process, we prove existence of even, surjective representations